 Rounders

-An inclusive batting and fielding team sport played between two teams (with no more than 9 players per team on the field at one time).
-Teams can be mixed.
+An inclusive striking and fielding team sport played between two teams.
+Rounders encourages the development of fundamental skills such as throwing, catching, striking, and running.
 The aim is to score more rounders than your opponents.

 Rounders 1.jpg